11x-dev/hint-feature-part-1/README.md

 ***Hint One***
 *******************

 The real time saver is realizing that the submodule "online-go.com" code already contains the exact same hint feature we are trying to build!
-You can find the hint feature on the online-go.com website here, then inspect the element:
+You can find the hint feature on the online-go.com website below, then inspect the element:

 https://online-go.com/puzzle/2625